-Experiencing build-up on your scalp is almost inevitable if you use hair products.
+Experiencing build-up on your scalp is common if you use hair products.
 You may have already noticed it.
-Or maybe, you just heard about hair product build-up and want to know if you have it.
+Or you may be trying to confirm what it looks and feels like.

 What Is Product Build-Up in Hair?